landonb629/mern-azure-vmss/notes.md

 # where the application is currently
 - users can register and be redirected to homepage
 - users can login with their existing credentials

+# future additions
+- give users the ability to add virtual networks
+- protect those with tokens and adding authentication middleware